ktbaileyunc/ktbaileyunc.github.io/index.md

 ## Education
-**University of North Carolina at Chapel Hill** / Expected May 2026 *B.A. in Computer Science; B.A. in Philosophy*
+**University of North Carolina at Chapel Hill** / Expected May 2026

+*B.A. in Computer Science; B.A. in Philosophy*
-* Memmber of Honors Carolina, a highly selective academic program admitting 10% of each incoming class
+* Member of Honors Carolina, a highly selective academic program admitting 10% of each incoming class

 **Choate Rosemary Hall** / May 2022

 *High School Diploma*

 ## Community Involvement